docker/docs/docker-for-windows/index.md

 #### Custom registries

-Also starting with with Beta 34 and Stable 1.13.0, you can set up your own [registries](/registry/introduction.md) on the **Basic** Daemon settings.
+You can set up your own [registries](/registry/introduction.md) on the **Basic** Daemon settings.

 As an alternative to using [Docker Hub](https://hub.docker.com/) to store your public or private images or [Docker Trusted Registry](/datacenter/dtr/2.1/guides/index.md), you can use Docker to set up your own insecure [registry](/registry/introduction.md).
 Add URLs for insecure registries and registry mirrors on which to host your images.
 (See also, [How do I add custom CA certificates?](faqs.md#how-do-i-add-custom-ca-certificates) in the FAQs.)